What causes dry skin?

 - Moisturising the skin with a good quality daily moisturiser especially, in winter

 - Install a humidifier to help maintain moisture and prevent skin dryness

 - Eating a healthy diet that includes variety of nuts and seeds, a source of omega-3; plus fresh fruit and vegetables to get a daily dose of antioxidants

 - Applying aloe vera gel or fresh plant to irritated skin

-For skin which does not respond to self-management, it is best to see a healthcare professional.
+If your skin does not respond to self-management, it is best to see your healthcare professional.